Hawk Newsome: Personal life

 Newsome lives in The Bronx in New York City.
 He regularly attends Baptist service and smokes cigars.
 Newsome often wears a bulletproof vest and drives a rotation of rented vehicles for security and safety purposes.

+Hawk Newsome was arrested at Bronx Criminal Court May 14th, 2024.
+Video clips show Hawk in verbal altercations with the court officers.
+According to the NY Post, "At one point, Newsome was filmed grabbing a female cop’s hand and batting it away after the officer apparently tried to move on a woman who was with Newsome."
+According to CBS, "Newsome was slapped with three summonses for disorderly conduct in the wake of the caught-on-camera saga."